 Example: The person scores a 2 for bathing, but only wants assistance with laying out supplies and drawing water because her daughter provides all hands-on assistance with the bathing task.
 The task is marked P/C. The subtasks under the impairment score of 1 are checked and ten minutes is allowed for the subtasks to be purchased.
 Documentation is required to explain the variance.
 No supervisory approval is required.

-- If a person has a compelling reason for not wanting any of the subtasks under the appropriate impairment score, but only wants subtasks listed in a lower impairment score, the case manager/MCO service coordinator must document the person's request and allocate minutes in the minute range for the subtasks selected.
-The case manager/MCO service coordinator must document the reason, and no supervisory approval is required.
+- If a person has a compelling reason for not wanting any of the subtasks under the appropriate impairment score, but only wants subtasks listed in a lower impairment score, CCSE staff or the MCO service coordinator must document the person's request and allocate minutes in the minute range for the subtasks selected.
+Document the reason, and no supervisory approval is required.

-- If a person has a caregiver or other agency performing part of a task and only subtasks in a lower impairment score are needed, the case manager must document the person's request and allocate minutes in the minute range for the subtasks selected.
-The case manager must document the reason, and no supervisory approval is required.
+- If a person has a caregiver or other agency performing part of a task and only subtasks in a lower impairment score are needed, document the person's request and allocate minutes in the minute range for the subtasks selected.
+Document the reason, and no supervisory approval is required.

 A task may be purchased if it is performed at least once a month by the provider.
-Time allotted for the task must be prorated into a weekly amount.
-Example: Escort 1/mo. × 120 mins. ÷ 4.33 = 28 mins./week (round up to the next 5-minute increment) = 30 min./week.
+Allotted time for the task must be prorated into a weekly amount.
+Example: Escort 1/mo. × 120 mins. ÷ 4.33 = 28 mins. per week (round up to the next 5-minute increment) = 30 min. per week.

 Escort may be shown as PRN (as needed), if it occurs less than once a month no time is allocated.

-Note: If the person has extenuating circumstances (other than the exceptions listed above) and requires time outside the range (either more or less), for the subtasks within the appropriate impairment score, the case manager must obtain supervisory approval.
+Note: If the person has extenuating circumstances, other than the exceptions listed above, and requires either more or less time outside the range, for the subtasks within the appropriate impairment score, obtain supervisory approval.
 Do not change the impairment score to adjust the minutes, or for the convenience of a provider or attendant.
-For supervisory approval, the case manager must document the person's extenuating circumstances and justify the need for minutes outside the range.
-The request must be in writing (written or email) and the supervisor's approval or disapproval must be in writing.
-Documentation of the request and the approval/disapproval must be filed in the case record.
+For supervisory approval, document the person's extenuating circumstances and justify the need for minutes outside the range.
+The request must be handwritten or an email as well as the supervisor's approval or disapproval.
+Documentation of the request and the approval or disapproval must be filed in the case record.
 Supervisory approval is required for adjustment of time outside the ranges to specific tasks and to combinations of tasks that have ranges.

-Companion Cases — For general household tasks, including cleaning, shopping and meal preparation, use the companion minute range rather than the individual range.
-Time is assigned per individual based the impairment score.
-Check the box(es) in the Total Minutes Per Week column for cleaning, meal preparation and/or shopping to indicate that time is authorized for these tasks to the companion case.
+Companion Cases — For general household tasks, including cleaning, shopping and meal preparation, use the companion minute range rather than the person’s range.
+Time is allotted per person based on their impairment score.
+Check the box(es) in the Total Minutes Per Week column for cleaning, meal preparation and or shopping to indicate that time is authorized for these tasks to the companion case.
 In situations where there are more than two companions in the household, assign time based on the person's impairment score using the companion minute ranges.

 Example 1: On cleaning, Mr. Jones scores a 3 and Mrs. Jones scores a 1.
 Mrs. Jones can do some light housekeeping, but due to her husband's incapacity, he needs all cleaning tasks performed in his area.
 Mrs. Jones is allowed the maximum of 45 minutes under impairment score 1 in the companion range.
 Mr. Jones is allowed the maximum of 180 minutes under impairment score 3 in the companion range.

 Example 2: On meal preparation, Mr. and Mrs. Smith both score a 2.
-However, they have different schedules and need some meals shared and others on an individual basis.
+However, they have different schedules and need some meals shared and others on a person’s basis.
 Calculate each person's time based on the meals needed within the impairment range.
-Use the time in the companion minute range for shared meals and time in the individual range for non-shared meals.
+Use the time in the companion minute range for shared meals and time in the person’s range for non-shared meals.
 Use the Optional Meal Preparation Chart as a tool for calculating time.